Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 1. How long is an estate income tax extension?

-An estate income tax extension gives you 5 ½ month extension.
+An estate income tax extension gives you an automatic 5-month extension to file.

 2. Does Form 7004 cover Form 706?